home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 reboot during this.

 After the reboot completes the latest stable version of Home Assistant and Supervisor will be downloaded.
-Once the process is complete you will see onboarding, like during initial setup.
+Once the process is complete the user will see onboarding, like during initial setup.

 This wipe also include network settings.
-So after the reboot you may need to reconfigure those in order to access Home Assistant again.
+So after the reboot the user may need to reconfigure those in order to access Home Assistant again.

 </ApiEndpoint>